-Our future plans have been significantly affected by the pandemic in delivery terms.
+Our future plans have continued to be significantly affected by the pandemic in delivery terms.
 We are working with our funders to jointly determine future plans and funding in all areas.
 We remain committed to continuing to provide only high quality, user centered services.
-Operation of the Geneva Road Centre without a significant deficit has enabled us to plan a number of important developments in the life of EnhanceAble.
 Our plans for the future mean that we will;

 - Ensure that EnhanceAble has high quality personalised care, kindness, respect and dignity at its heart. - Ensure financial stability and long-term viability by investing in our capacity to raise funds.
 We will support our fundraising in a range of ways, including investing in the growth of our community fundraising groups. - Value our professional workforce and support them in doing their jobs well.
 Continue to train and develop people to deliver the highest quality care and explore how we can share our experience with other organisations, carers and support workers. - Continue to upgrade the facilities at our Geneva Road Centre; extending this service to provide 'drop-in' facilities for individual service users, their carers and support workers.
-This will involve developing systems for people with disabilities to spot-purchase individual activities and courses that enable them to enjoy the benefits of a staffed and structured service whilst also pursuing other activities. - We have largely eliminated the deficit at Space and will manage costs while continuing to provide respite services that remain a highly valued local resource. - Continue to provide a respite care for children with disabilities at Croft Cottage until April 2021. - Invest in our staff and digital infrastructure to ensure we can communicate effectively with everyone we want to reach from supporters and volunteers through to service users, their families, friends and carers. - Promote our brand, raise our profile and broaden our service offering to existing and new users both within existing catchment areas and by extending to neighbouring boroughs.
+This will involve developing systems for people with disabilities to spot-purchase individual activities and courses that enable them to enjoy the benefits of a staffed and structured service whilst also pursuing other activities. - We have eliminated the deficit at Space and will manage costs while continuing to provide respite services that remain a highly valued local resource. - Provide a respite care for children with disabilities at Rainbow House, Chessington.. - Invest in our staff and digital infrastructure to ensure we can communicate effectively with everyone we want to reach - from supporters and volunteers through to service users, their families, friends and carers. - Promote our brand, raise our profile and broaden our service offering to existing and new users both within existing catchment areas and by extending to neighbouring boroughs.

-ENHANCEABLE TRUSTEES' ANNUAL REPORT INCLUDING DIRECTORS' REPORT AND STRATEGIC REPORT YEAR ENDED 31 MARCH 2020
+TRUSTEES' ANNUAL REPORT INCLUDING DIRECTORS' REPORT AND STRATEGIC REPORT